-Contractor shall work with Covered California to increase enrollment in integrated, coordinated, and accountable systems of care with the goal of improved quality and decreased cost.
-Achieving these goals requires not only increased enrollment, but also continued improvement within IDSs and evolving ACOs.
+Contractor shall work with Covered California to increase enrollment in integrated, coordinated, and accountable systems of care with the goal of improved quality and decreased cost and improve the healthcare delivery system and reduce provider and facility variation in performance on quality and cost.
+This Achieving these goals requires not only increased enrollment, but also continued improvement within IDSs and evolving ACOs, as well as increasing enrollment in these coordinated systems of care.